raspberrypilearning/astro-pi-flight-case/worksheet2.md

 sudo nano /boot/config.txt
 ```

-Go to the bottom of the file and enter the line below:
+Go to the bottom of the file and enter the two lines below:

 ```bash
 dtoverlay=rpi-sense